 “I remain myself through the various changes, phases of growth and development, phases of relative dependence or independence, that pertain to my body.
 I am not any less me because my body may be in a state of greater dependence than at another time.
 Thus we see that dependency through connection to another person has nothing to do with being a person.
 It only has to do with how the body is sustained.”
 Consequently, the fact that the unborn through most of her development is physically dependent on her mother has no moral bearing as to her nature or whether she is a person with a full right to life.”

 There is reliance placed on the viability of the unborn and at what age this is attained.
 By this it is held that a child is capable of surviving outside the womb.
-This argument is based on an unsound premise as it ignores the fact that the baby is quite incapable of fending for itself for some years after its birth and in some instances will need to be cared for the entirety of her life.
+This argument is based on an unsound premise as it ignores the fact that the baby is quite incapable of fending for itself for some years after its birth and in some instances will need to be cared for the entirety of their life.
 Does such a person fail to become a human person.

 If dependency determines worth, then no moral principle protects the weak and vulnerable from the strong and powerful.